bbinet/reverse-ssh-manager/README.rst

-Reverse-ssh-server
+Reverse-ssh-manager
 ==================

-Reverse-ssh-server allows to manage reverse ssh connections through a web application.
+Reverse-ssh-manager allows to manage reverse ssh connections through a web application.

-It also provide a Dockerfile to easily run Reverse-ssh-server in a docker container.
+It also provide a Dockerfile to easily run Reverse-ssh-manager in a docker container.